effector/effector/src/content/docs/en/typescript/typing-effector.md

 [effector 21.6.0](https://changelog.effector.dev/#effector-21-6-0)
 :::

-## event.prepend
+## `event.prepend`

-To add types to events, created by [event.prepend](/en/api/effector/Event#prependfn) you need to add type either to prepend function argument or as generic type
+To add types to events, created by [event.prepend](/en/api/effector/Event#prependfn), you need to add a type either by prepending function argument or as generic type

 ```typescript
 const message = createEvent<string>();